datopian/playbook/onboarding/README.md

 Step 5: Click ‘Submit’

 ## Company Expenses Reimbursement
-If you had any company expenses to be reimbursed for Step 1: Attach a copy of the receipt (expense) by clicking on the A4 paper next to Reference.
-(Make sure amount, date, merchant are readable)
+If you had any company expenses to be reimbursed for:

-Step 2: Repeat above procedure but in Description you clearly specify what the expense was for and for what purpose.

 When travelling for work: If  you have expenses in different currencies for that month, convert the expense in XE.com into the currency you are paid in.
 Add a new line for separate currencies.
 EG. a bus ticket, two metro tickets and lunch in GBP can be on one line but make a new line for bus ticket and train in euros converted to GBP.

 If you are based in UK, please remember to specify in the ‘Tax Rate’ box; No VAT (we are all self-employed).

+## Operations Bible

+For detailed processes, you can find everything you need -  [Operations Read me](https://docs.google.com/document/d/1IxX34u3NBBUSnFAXil0-4i5Jdb7aK1lgLOs3DQ4C2jc/edit#)